Mt. Sterling Essex

 The Mt.
-Sterling Essex was the final moniker of the minor league baseball teams based in Mount Sterling, Kentucky.
+Sterling Essex were a minor league baseball team based in Mount Sterling, Kentucky.
 In 1912 and from 1922 to 1923, Mt.
 Sterling teams played exclusively as members of the Class D level Blue Grass League, hosting home games at the Montgomery County Fairgrounds.
+The team played as the "Orphans" in 1912.

 History

 In 1912, Mt.
-Sterling, Kentucky first had minor league baseball, with the Mt.
-Sterling Orphans playing a partial season as members of the six–team Class D level Blue Grass League and finishing in last place.
+Sterling, Kentucky first hosted minor league baseball, when the Mt.
+Sterling Orphans played a partial season as members of the six–team Class D level Blue Grass League, finishing in last place in their initial season.

 On June 8, 1912, the Kentucky-based Winchester Hustlers, with a record of 13–24, moved to Nicholasville, Kentucky.
 After compiling a 3–27 record while based in Nicholasville, the franchise moved to Mt.
-Sterling on June 26, 1912 to complete the season.
-Under managers Courtney McBrair and Bob Spade, the Orphans finished the 1912 season with an overall record of 31–97, placing 6th in the six–team Blue Grass League The Orphans finished 54.5 games behind the 1st place Frankfort Lawmakers (85–42) in the final standings.
+Sterling on June 26, 1912, to complete the season, becoming known as the Mt.
+Sterling "Orphans."
+Under managers Courtney McBrair and Bob Spade, the Orphans finished the 1912 season with an overall record of 31–97, placing sixth in the six–team Blue Grass League.
+The Orphans finished 54.5 games behind the first place Frankfort Lawmakers (85–42) in the final standings.
 The Lexington Colts (60–65), Maysville Rivermen (82–47), Paris Bourbonites (60–69) and Richmond Pioneers (66–64) all finished ahead of Mt.
 Sterling.
 It was noted by the Spalding Guide that the Mount Sterling Orphans team "was in poor shape all of the year."
-The Blue Grass League folded following the 1912 season.
+The Blue Grass League did not return to play in the 1913 season.

 After a decade absence, the Blue Grass League reformed in 1922.
 The "Mt.
 Sterling Essex" resumed as members of the reformed six–team Class D level Blue Grass League.
 The 1922 league franchises were the Cynthiana Merchants (34–30), Lexington Reds (28–36), Maysville Cardinals (33–28), Mount Sterling Essex (30–31), Paris Mammoths (36–28) and Winchester Dodgers (28–36).

-The "Essex" moniker possibly derived from Mt.
+The team's use of the "Essex" moniker corresponds with Mt.
 Sterling being named after Stirling, Scotland, which was the former home to early settlers.
+According to an article in the local newspaper, The Mt.
+Sterling Advocate, the name was chosen after the Ragan-Gay Motor Company offered to donate the uniforms.

 Resuming play in the 1922 Blue Grass League, the Mt.
-Sterling Essex finished 4th in the overall standings.
-With their record of 30–31 under player/manager Hod Eller, the Essex finished 4.5 games behind the 1st place Paris Bourbons in the overall standings.
-The Maysville Cardinals, with a 16–6 record, won the 1st half standings and Cynthiana Cobblers, with a 25–17 record, won the 2nd half standings.
+Sterling Essex placed fourth in the overall standings.
+With a record of 30–31, playing the season under player/manager Hod Eller, the Essex finished 4.5 games behind the first place Paris Bourbons in the overall standings.
+The Maysville Cardinals, with a 16–6 record, won the first half standings and Cynthiana Cobblers, with a 25–17 record, won the second half standings.
 Maysville defeated Cynthiana in the playoffs to win the championship.
 Mt.
 Sterling played home games at the Montgomery County Fairgrounds and did not qualify for the playoffs.